FAQs

 What is the food like?

 There is always something healthy and delicious to eat!
 Our meals are top quality, plentiful, and served family style to each bunk.
-Lunch and dinner have full salad bars and alternate food choices including peanut butter and jelly, a pasta bar, and a sandwich bar.
+Lunch and dinner have full salad bars and alternate food choices including peanut butter and jelly, pasta, and a sandwich bar.

 Click here to read more about the food at Camp Micah.